vllab-cau/vllab-cau.github.io/_pages/about.md

 Our research interests include efficient machine learning, automated machine learning, multi-modal learning, multi-task learning, continual learning, representation learning, and their applications to computer vision and robotics, but not limited to.

 {% include carousel.html height="75" unit="%" duration="8" number="1" %}

+## News
+* [02/2025] Our paper on multi-modal representation learning has been accepted to CVPR 2025